-FOR INSTALLATION WITHOUT A TOP RAIL: Maximum glass cantilever height for fall protection is limited to the glass height as shown in Table 4 (page 10 of 24) for compliance with the International Building Code (all versions) and International Residential Code (all versions).
+FOR INSTALLATION WITHOUT A TOP RAIL: The glass balustrade may be installed without a top rail when permitted by IBC 2407.1.2 Exception and approval by the building official.
+Maximum glass cantilever height for fall protection is limited to the glass height as shown in Table 4 (page 10 of 24) for compliance with the International Building Code (all versions) and International Residential Code (all versions).